4 DAYS FROM $1,199

 This morning you’ll arrive Holyhead, and enjoy a short drive to majestic Caernarfon Castle, built between 1283–1330 by King Edward I.

-Unforgettable moment: Today, massive Caernarfon is a UNESCO World Heritage Site and it will take your breath away.
+Today, massive Caernarfon is a UNESCO World Heritage Site and it will take your breath away.
 Here you can walk along its interconnected walls, punctuated by impressive towers that loom above a central green studded with (now abandoned) villages.
 Caernarfon dominates the shoreline and you can imagine its importance in controlling coastal supply routes, and providing access to the agricultural resources of neighboring lands.

-Cultural Discoveries: En route to a traditional pub lunch, your local guides will tell you more about the castle’s fascinating history.
+En route to a traditional pub lunch, your local guides will tell you more about the castle’s fascinating history.
 Then, visit the National Slate Museum, nestled into a mountainside, to witness a demonstration of the vanishing Victorian-era trade of slate splitting.
 After tonight's dinner, unwind with a musical performance.
 In contrast to yesterday's classical performance, this evening our Welsh harpist will perform lively and lilting Welsh folk music, complemented by folktales and local lore that enhance the music.

-Time traveling on the Isle of Man
+Peel back layers of history on the Isle of Man

 The Isle of Man is a protectorate of Great Britain, and therefore not technically a legal part of the United Kingdom.
 As such, it has its own independent parliament which has governed since 979 AD.
 Rich in flora and fauna, the island is also a UNESCO World Biosphere Reserve, but your focus today will be the Isle of Man’s unique culture, called Manx.